What is C3?

 - Procedural "get things done"-type of language.

-- Try to stay close to C - only change where truly needed.
+- Stay close to C - only change where there is a significant need.

 - Flawless C integration.